googlecreativelab/inside-music/README.md

 ## Interaction

 Select a song from the menu.
 The stems of the song will appear in a circle around you, each represented by a sphere.
-If in _360 Mode_, tap the spheres to turn them on or off.
+In _360 Mode_, tap the spheres to turn them on or off.
 In _VR Mode_, you can use your controller to toggle their state.
 On Google Cardboard, you will have a retical (a small circle in front of you eye) which can be used to turn the stems on and off.

 ## Build

 To build a local version of Inside Music, you will need to have Node.js and [webpack](https://webpack.github.io/) installed.

-In the terminal, inside the project's director, install all of the project's dependencies:
+In the terminal, inside the project's directory, install all of the project's dependencies:

 ```bash
 npm install
 ```

-Then compile the source code with webpack
+Then compile the source code with webpack:

 ```bash
 webpack -p